The cyclic logic of paradox

 Problem gambling client Zed generated a paradoxical situation for himself.

-During the fictional counselling session with my client Zed, I identified a self-reinforcing feedback cycle.
+During a counselling session with my client Zed, I identified a vicious cycle that was a revelation to him.
+(Zed is a fictional client.)

-There is a cycle here: (1) the more you gamble to feel respected, while on winning streaks, (2) the more money you lose and the less respect you get at home and at work, so (3) the more you need respect, and (4) this throws you back to gamble more.
-This vicious cycle is making your life very difficult.
+During the session, we built a diagram of key parts of his story.
+The vicious cycle emerged from this diagram, and I summed it up, saying to him, “There is a cycle here: (1) the more you gamble to feel respected, while on winning streaks, (2) the more money you lose and the less respect you get at home and at work, so (3) the more you need respect, and (4) this throws you back to gamble more.
+This vicious cycle is making your life very difficult.”

 The method for generating and using the cyclic intervention is critical: the page describing the example counselling session details this.